 A potentially under-reported aspect of ReFi is the possibilities that Web3 unlocks for the enfranchisement of indigenous communities around the world.

 NFTs are often utilised in the digital artwork space to represent the uncompromised ownership of a piece of art.
 They can be traded, exchanged, bought and sold on NFT marketplaces that are accessible to anyone with an internet connection.

-Indigenous artists could use NFTs to sell their artwork, set their own appropriate pricing, not relying on the fleeting whims of tourists, and get paid in cryptocurrency secured on the blockchain.
-Smart contracts could be built into these NFTs, so that the original creator stands to make continuous income upon each resale.
+Indigenous artists could use NFTs to sell their artwork, set their own appropriate pricing, not rely on the fleeting whims of tourists, and get paid in cryptocurrency secured on the blockchain.
+Smart contracts could be built into these NFTs so that the original creator stands to make continuous income upon each resale.

-Ukraine is already embracing Web3 technology in the face of the Russian invasion to maintain its cultural integrity.
-All artifacts of cultural significance, from museum exhibits to religious items housed in churches, are being digitized and logged on the blockchain.
+Ukraine is already embracing web3 technology in the face of the Russian invasion to maintain its cultural integrity.
+All artefacts of cultural significance, from museum exhibits to religious items housed in churches, are being digitised and logged on the blockchain.

 Regenerative Finance is a comparatively new concept when compared with cryptocurrency, Web3 and blockchain as a whole.
-But it has the potential to significantly improve sustainability and environmental initiatives around the world.
+However, it has the potential to significantly improve sustainability and environmental initiatives around the world.

 Alongside this, specific ReFi initiatives are working to ‘bank the unbanked’, offering financial independence that has been traditionally unavailable to many.
 Cultural artists can display and sell their work beyond their borders, unhindered by geography or politics.

 Governments and supranational organisations can adopt Web3 technologies to digitise the treasures of world heritage to preserve them when under threat from warfare or environmental decay.